taupirho/read-big-file-with-spark-scala/README.md

 The job took 48 minutes to complete but bear in mind there would still have to be a bit of post processing to be done to collect all the disparate files together.
-This compares with the 18 minutes it took to process the same file using just python 3.6 on the same PC, the 54 minutes it took a C program to process it on an HP Alpha box
+This compares with the 18 minutes it took to process the same file using just python 3.6 on the same PC, 36 minutes using spark-python on the same PC and a whopping the 54 minutes it took a C program to process it on an HP Alpha box